Safester-net/SafesterDesktop/README.md

 SafesterDesktop text and file encryptions are made with the [OpenPGP](https://www.openpgp.org/)  cryptography protocol.

-The cryptographic calls a are all encapsulated in the dedicated Java `cgeep_api.jar` wrapper library  located in the `/lib/` subdirectory.
+The cryptographic calls a are all encapsulated in the dedicated Java `cgeep_api.jar` wrapper library  located in the `/lib` subdirectory.

 The underlying OpenPGP crypto library used is [Bouncy Castle](http://www.bouncycastle.org).

-`cgeep_api.jar` cryptography source code is available in the `/lib_src/` subdirectory.
+`cgeep_api.jar` cryptography source code is available in the `/lib_src` subdirectory.

-Note that Safester binary libraries are not obfuscated, this allows to verify and check the runtime code art any moment.
+Note that Safester binary libraries are not obfuscated, this allows to verify and check the runtime code at any moment.

 ## License